Aminizle/Aminizle/README.md

 <img src="Github Banner.svg" width="100%">
 <p align="Center">
-	A creative, detail-oriented, software developer with a deep interest in AI and integrating 3D modeling in web design.
+	A creative, detail-oriented, software developer with an eye for user experience and a deep interest in AI.
 </p>
 <p align="Center">
 	Quick learner who enjoys experimenting with new technology.
 Able to switch between perfectionism and pragmatism.
-Agile software development, teamwork, extremely passionate about design.
+Agile software development, teamwork.
 Always willing and able to think outside the box.
 </p>
 <br />
-<p align="center">Please see <a href="https://ameenmohiyuddin.netlify.app/">my website</a> for more information!</p>
+<p align="center">Please see <a href="https://ameenmohiyuddin.netlify.app/">my portfolio</a> for more information!</p>
 <br />

 <!-- PROJECTS -->